Flavour Or Flavor – British vs. American English

 • They enjoyed sipping on fruit-flavoured iced tea.

-• The popmaize was lightly flavoured with cheese and herbs.
+• The popcorn was lightly flavoured with cheese and herbs.

-• The popmaize was lightly flavoured with cheese and herbs.
+• The popcorn was lightly flavored with cheese and herbs.

-The “-ing” form of the verb, also called gerund and present participle, “flavour/flavour” is “flavouring” and “flavouring” for the respective English variant.
+The “-ing” form of the verb, also called gerund and present participle, “flavour/flavor” is “flavouring” and “flavoring” for the respective English variant.

 • British English: Flavouring